supabase-community/auth-ui/packages/solid/README.md

 # Supabase Auth UI Solid.js

-Supabse Auth UI is a collection of pre built UI components that work seamlessly with @supabase/auth-helpers.
+Supabase Auth UI is a collection of pre built UI components that work seamlessly with @supabase/auth-helpers.

 The main purpose of these components is to allow developers to get working on their apps quickly, but also be able to use their own style/css.

-Auth UI is kept deliberatly seperate from @supabase/auth-helpers so that developers can migrate away from pre-built UI components as their UI system naturally matures.
+Auth UI is kept deliberately separate from @supabase/auth-helpers so that developers can migrate away from pre-built UI components as their UI system naturally matures.

 ## How to use?